z-shell/zi/docs/README.md

       <td align="left">
         <h2>🎯 Roadmap</h2>
         <p>
-          Generally, new features will be introduced as a components to improve <strong>performance</strong> and the compatibility of ❮ <strong>ZI</strong> ❯.
-Not to force, and allow the user to <strong>decide</strong> and
+          Generally, new features will be introduced as a component to improve performance and compatibility and not to force, but to allow the user to <strong>decide</strong> and
-          <strong>choose</strong> the features.<br />
-          Let us know what to improve and what should be maintained with a ⭐ on features you like and use:
+          <strong>choose</strong> the features.
+Let us know what should be <strong>improved</strong> and <strong>maintained</strong> with a ⭐ on features you like and use:
         </p>
         <ul>
           <li>